reiniiriarios/chromaticity-color-utilities/README.md

   colors: number,          // REQUIRED, number of colors in each direction from source color
   distance: number,        // optional, 0-1, defaults to 1 OR
   distanceToWhite: number, // optional, 0-1, defaults to 1
-  distanceToBlack: number  // optional, 0-1, defaults to 1
+  distanceToBlack: number, // optional, 0-1, defaults to 1
-})
+  round: boolean           // optional, defaults to true })

 // e.g.